beNative/prompt-forge/README.md

 - **Command Palette**: A quick-access command palette (Ctrl+Shift+P) for power users to perform actions like creating, deleting, and navigating.
 - **Built-in Documentation**: Access functional and technical manuals directly within the app.
 - **Live Logging**: Monitor application activity with a built-in, filterable logging panel.
+- **About Dialog**: View version information and credits in a dedicated 'About' dialog.

 ## Tech Stack